 The Helping Communities Fund (HCF) has been relaunched with a further £189,000 on offer to help make communities in Birmingham and the Black Country safer.

 It is made up from money which has been seized from criminals under the Proceeds of Crime Act (POCA) and is used to allow communities to invest in their neighbourhoods to improve safety

 This money, which changes each year dependent on seizures, cannot be spent on police officers.

-The purpose of the HCF is to support local communities who are actively involved in projects which aim to make a positive difference and which make the West Midlands a safer place to live and/or work.
-All funded projects must contribute to crime prevention & reduction, and community safety in the local area.
+Its purpose is to support locally based projects which aim to make a positive difference and which make the West Midlands a safer place to live, learn or work.
+All funded projects will contribute to crime prevention & reduction, and community safety in the local area.

 Through this funding, the Police & Crime Commissioner is encouraging active public citizenship and a closer working relationship between local communities and West Midlands Police.

 Since October 2021 the Commissioner has provided each Neighbourhood Policing Unit (NPU) with a share of the £400,000 budget to help fund community projects.
 Coventry NPU has allocated all its share in the first round of this fund in 2022 and therefore no further applications for Coventry projects can be considered this financial year.

 The remaining Helping Communities Funds are now open to applications from Friday November 4th.

 Bids must be submitted by noon on Monday 21st November; late applications will not be accepted.

 Decisions will be made by community panels from W/C 1st December 2022.